$1,785 to $2,368 pp (USD)

 Activity: Afternoon boat safari to observe hippos and African Fish Eagles.

-Walking Safari: A guided walk on Crescent Island, where guests can walk among giraffes and wildebeest without the presence of large predators.
+Walking Safari: You'll have a guided walk on Crescent Island, where you can walk among giraffes and wildebeest without the presence of large predators.

 Accommodation: Sawela resort.